gschmutz/stream-processing-workshop/04-twitter-data-ingestion/README.md

 You can drill down to each component, by just selecting one of the components.

 ### Stop the pipeline
-Just click on the stop button on the top right.
+To stop a running pipeline, click on the stop button on the top right.